IHE/DEV.PCIM/pcim.md

 **Foreword**

-This is a supplement to the IHE Patient Care Device Domain Technical Framework.
+This is a supplement to the IHE Devices Domain Technical Framework.
 Each supplement undergoes a process of public comment and trial implementation before being incorporated into the volumes of the Technical Frameworks.

-This supplement is published on December 7, 2018 for trial implementation and may be available for testing at subsequent IHE Connectathons.
+This supplement is published on xx,xx 7, 2023 for trial implementation and may be available for testing at subsequent IHE Connectathons.
 The supplement may be amended based on the results of testing.
 Following successful testing it will be incorporated into the